Sergey-Zlobin/VinBigData-yolo/README.md

 **Yolo v5 inference**

-To run inference on the test set for both stages:
+To run inference on the test set for stage2 (stage 1 was done in another script):

 ```
-python yolo\_inf.py --stage 1
+./net_sergey_yolo/download_test_data.sh
-python yolo\_inf.py --stage 2
+python net_sergey_yolo/yolo_inf.py --stage 2
 ```

 The weights should be in the “weights” folder.